 Another benefit is that, if you’re a .NET shop, the number of services you need to monitor is cut in half!

 Note: .NET services that only existed as part of an IIS will no longer show new monitoring data, as they are folded into the respective IIS service.
-Should you have questions, please don’t hesitate to ask them at answers.dynatrace.com.
+Should you have questions, please don’t hesitate to ask them at community.dynatrace.com.
 If you have feedback regarding this change, or you’re not happy with it, click the Chat icon on the Dynatrace menu bar and let us know.
 We can adjust the configuration of your environment if necessary.